AllAboutLearningPress/Photo-Storage-and-Gallery/README.md

 ### Header UI for selected images

 `.js-selected-toolbar` element is located at pages where images can be selected.
-When images are selected/deselected — add/remove a `is-visible` classname on this element. "toggle header" links are located at the top of such pages for demo purposes.
+When images are selected/deselected — an `is-visible` classname should be added/removed for this element. "toggle header" links are located at the top of such pages for demo purposes.

 ### Login page